 Mobile app development follows a build-measure-learn process.
 Setting success criteria and measuring performance provides a long-term direction for your development strategy.
 The definition of success will differ depending on the type of app you’re developing and your overall business objectives.
 It’s important to understand what you’re trying to accomplish with your product before beginning any development work.

 There are quite a few success metrics that need to be monitored to gauge the performance of your mobile app.
 These metrics fall into four distinct categories:

 It’s easy to conclude that user acquisition is the leading metric for determining the success of a mobile app launch, but without active users, substantial download rates mean nothing.
 Mobile app engagement and mobile app retention are two metrics that provide genuine insight into the success of an application.
 Monitoring engagement and retention metrics will help improve the lifetime value of the app, but arguably one of the most effective ways to ensure successful retention rates is to build a retention strategy into the core experience of the product.
-This recent article explains how to take a proactive approach to user retention and how it creates an uncommonly sticky mobile app.
+This article explains how to take a proactive approach to user retention and how it creates an uncommonly sticky mobile app.

 Not only is it important to monitor your own product’s performance, but the performance of competitor products as well.
 Identifying the right success criteria for your mobile app will help identify areas for improvement so you can adjust your strategy to effectively meet business and product goals.

 While every app development project comes with its own challenges, there are a few that tend to surface repeatedly, regardless of the nature of the project.
 Let’s take a look at some more common challenges that contribute to why apps fail.

 Delays are one of the most significant challenges faced by companies trying to get a product shipped.
 This problem is universal but is particularly prevalent in larger-scale, complex projects.
 Delays happen for a variety of reasons but are often a result of poor processes, improper capacity planning, dependencies, and talent gaps.